 Tribunal members are appointed by the Master of the Rolls and are either solicitors of not less than ten years' standing or lay people who are not either solicitors or barristers.
 There is no statutory limit on the total number of members of the Tribunal.

 For the purpose of hearing and determining applications, Tribunal members sit in Divisions of three, comprising two solicitor members and one lay member.
-A solicitor member sits as the Chairman of the Division.
+A solicitor member sits as the Chair of the Division.

 The Tribunal is empowered, with the concurrence of the Master of the Rolls, to make rules governing its procedure and this power is exercisable by statutory instrument.
 Rules are subject to the approval of the Legal Services Board following a period of consultation.